OpenEvalProject/evals/manuscripts/elife-72884/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/72884/elife-72884-fig1-v1.jpg)

 **Figure 1.:** (A) According to the rate compensation model of cold adaptation, a cold-adapted variant (blue circle) has larger rate enhancement than a warm-adapted variant (red circle).
 The dashed line represents the uncatalyzed reaction, the solid line represents the catalyzed reaction, and the arrows represent the rate enhancement at the respective organism TGrowth.
 (B) When variants are assayed at a common temperature, rate compensation predicts a faster reaction for the enzyme from the cold-adapted organism, corresponding to a rate ratio (kcold/kwarm) of greater than one and a negative slope of rate vs. TGrowth (mrate).
 (C, D) Rate comparisons of warm-adapted and cold-adapted enzyme variants made at identical temperatures from cold adaptation literature spanning indicated reactions with substrate specified in parentheses (Collins and Gerday, 2017; Feller and Gerday, 1997; Siddiqui and Cavicchioli, 2006; Smalås et al., 2000).
-The black vertical lines represent no rate enhancement change with temperature (i.e., rate ratio = 1).Figure 1—source data 1.
+The black vertical lines represent no rate enhancement change with temperature (i.e., rate ratio = 1).

 The observed effects on enzymatic rate constants (Figure 1C and D) have also led to proposals of general physical models for cold adaptation linked to flexibility, as outlined in Feller and Gerday, 2003; Fields et al., 2015; Åqvist et al., 2017; Arcus et al., 2016; Nguyen et al., 2017; Saavedra et al., 2018.
 Further, features identified in comparative structural analyses of cold- and warm-adapted enzymes, such as fewer surface hydrogen bonds and salt bridges (Cai et al., 2018), have been suggested to increase flexibility and thereby increase catalysis (Mandelman et al., 2019; Park et al., 2018a; Park et al., 2018b).
 Correspondingly, the study of cold adaptation may have the potential to provide generalizable insights into physical properties of enzymes that make them better catalysts, a longstanding challenge in the field (Blow, 2000; Hammes et al., 2011; Kraut et al., 2003; Ringe and Petsko, 2008).
 From a practical perspective, the prediction of enhanced catalysis by cold-adapted enzymes has motivated low-temperature bioprospecting for biocatalysts to use in industrial processes (Bhatia et al., 2021; Bruno et al., 2019; Kuddus, 2018; Santiago et al., 2016).